 Answer questions and see how you rank against other players.Play Now

-Comedian, talk show host.
-Born October 7, 1942, in Brooklyn, New York.
-After graduating from Queens College and the State University of New York (SUNY) at Stony Brook with a master's degree in English education, Joy Behar began working as a junior high school English teacher in 1968.
+Famed comedian and talk show host Joy Behar was born on October 7, 1942, in Brooklyn, New York.
+After graduating from Queens College and the State University of New York at Stony Brook with a master's degree in English education, Behar began working as a junior high school English teacher in 1968.

-After nearly dying from an ectopic pregnancy in 1979, Behar decided to pursue her dream of a career in comedy, quitting her teaching job and getting a job as a receptionist at the morning talk show Good Morning America in the hopes of being discovered.
+After nearly dying from an ectopic pregnancy in 1979, Behar decided to pursue her dream of a career in comedy, quitting her teaching job and getting a receptionist position at Good Morning America in hopes of being discovered.

 profile name: Joy Behar profile occupation: